The-Wishlist-Co/docs/reports.md

 ```

 ## Product Conversion Summary Report
-This report will generate the list of products and the number of times they have been added to wishlists.
+This report will generate the list of products and the number of times they have been converted into order.

 Endpoint: ```/api/analytics```